huridocs/pdf_paragraphs_extraction/README.md

 ## Docker containers

 A redis server is needed to use the service asynchronously.
-For that matter, it can be used the command `./run start:testing` that has a built-in redis server.
+For that matter, it can be used the command `make start:testing` that has a built-in redis server.

-Containers with `./run start`
+Containers with `make start`

 ![Alt logo](readme_pictures/docker_compose_up.png?raw=true "docker-compose up")

-Containers with `./run start:testing`
+Containers with `make start:testing`

 ![Alt logo](readme_pictures/docker_compose_redis.png?raw=true "docker-compose -f docker-compose-service-with-redis.yml up")